-GTU MA & M.A.B.S.: 6 semesters (Full-time)

-9 semesters (Part-time)

-M.Div.: 8 semesters (Full-time)

-10 semesters (Part-time)
+M.A.B.S.: Complete the program within 5 years.
+M.Div.: Complete the program within 6 years.

-Students must complete their degree within 150% of the published length of the program.
+In addition to completing their degree program within the length of time outlined above, students should complete at minimum 75% percent of their attempted credits.
 The successful completion of a course is to obtain a B- or greater.
 Unsuccessful completion occurs when a student earns a C+ or below.

 Full-time students are expected to enroll in at least 12 units each term or a total of 24 units in one academic year.
-Part-time students are expected to enroll in at least 6 units per term or a total of 12 units in an academic year.
-Appropriate pace for a full-time student to complete the degree is at least 8 units a term (16.5% of the total unit requirement a term) or a total of 16 units in one academic year.
+Part-time students generally take a minimum of 6 units per term, with a minimum total of 12 units in an academic year.

-complete the degree is at least 6 units a term (12.5% of the total unit requirement in one term) or a total of 12 units in an academic year (25% of the total unit requirement in one academic year).
+Should a student need to extend their program length, and/or register in fewer course units than the minimum amount listed above, they should reach out to the Dean for approval.